KeckObservatory/mKTL/doc/example/get.rst

 ------------------------

-:func:`Item.get` offers additional options if the default behavior using the :func:`Item.value` property is not adequate.
+:func:`Item.get` offers additional options if the default behavior using the :py:attr:`Item.value` property is not adequate.
 Most exceptions do not need to be caught if you are calling :func:`Item.get` directly, unless the caller expects to operate in a regime where the authoritative daemon is offline and the application will retry at a later time.
 This section shows exception handling for completeness's sake::